artificialstarlight/ForageSim/README.md

 # ForageSim
 ----Foraging Simulator game written in Python.----

-This is ForageSim, a game where you live in a forest and get to FORAGE things!
+This is ForageSim, a text-based ASCII game where you live in a forest and get to FORAGE things!

 You can also CREATE items with the things you find!